unixpickle/graphalicious/docs/SPLASH_SCREEN.md

 This emits the following event:

- * refresh() - the user would like to make another attempt to load the graph.
+ * reload() - the user would like to make another attempt to load the graph.